Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation: Prototyping and Testbed Setup

 The receiver is divided into two large functional blocks.
 One is a channel estimation block (CE block) that receives the pilot signal, estimates the channel, and feeds back to the transmitter.
 The other is an energy harvesting block (EH block), made of a rectifier, that converts the received RF signal to DC power.
 The RF signal received by the antenna passes through the power splitter\footnote{We use a power splitter for measurement convenience, such as monitoring an RF input power to the energy harvester.
 An RF switch could have been used instead of the power splitter and may be a better choice to maximize the received power at the energy harvester.
 Unlike a power splitter that distributes power by 50\% to each block, it can send 100\% of power to the energy harvester during the wireless power transmission phase.
 However, the objective of this paper is to compare the energy harvesting performance of various signal design techniques.
 Therefore, using a power splitter does not affect the performance comparison, but makes the system easier to implement.} and delivers power to each block.
-The CE block is implemented using SDR similarly to the transmitter because it needs to perform some complex functions such as channel estimation.
+For the single antenna system, the CE block is also implemented on the NI SDR platform by using independent RF transceiver and FPGA module.
+For the multi-antenna system, one of the FPGA and RF transceiver modules operate as a transmitter and a receiver's CE block at the same time.
+The transmit and receive signal paths in the same module are operated completely independent and do not affect each other.
 We installed the hardware (a pair of FPGA module and RF transceiver) responsible for the CE block in the same PCI express chassis as the transmitter.
 This configuration enables CSI feedback from the receiver to the transmitter via the PCI express bus, which allows the transmitter to recognize the changes of CSI in real time\footnote{A final WPT system would require an over-the-air CSI feedback.
 We here use a wired (instead of wireless) feedback of the CSI as this experimental setup is sufficient to answer the main questions and objectives raised in the paper, namely to assess experimentally the advantages of closed-loop and open-loop systematic signal designs for WPT (including waveform, beamforming, modulation, transmit diversity), confirm theory from measurement, and validate the crucial role played by the rectifier nonlinearity.
-Replacing the wired feedback of the CSI by a wireless counterpart is an important issue that is left for future works.}.
+Replacing the wired feedback of the CSI by a wireless counterpart, and accordingly implementing and validating the design of optimized WPT signals (joint waveform and beamforming) under limited feedback, is an important issue that is left for future works.}.
 The cables connecting the equipment and the antenna are long enough so that various wireless channel environments can also be measured.